Greenberg Named NIGMS Deputy Director

-Judith H. Greenberg, Ph.D., became the deputy director of NIGMS in January 2015.
+Judith H. Greenberg, Ph.D., was deputy director of NIGMS from January 2015 through October 2020.

-In this position, Greenberg advises the NIGMS director on the Institute's $2.5 billion budget, which supports basic research that increases understanding of biological processes and lays the foundation for advances in disease diagnosis, treatment and prevention.
+In this position, Greenberg advised the NIGMS director on the Institute's $2.9 billion budget, which supports basic research that increases understanding of biological processes and lays the foundation for advances in disease diagnosis, treatment and prevention.

 Greenberg, a developmental biologist by training, was appointed as director of the NIGMS Division of Genetics and Developmental Biology in 1988.
 She also served as the Institute's acting director twice, from May 2002 to November 2003 and from July 2011 to August 2013.